 A Detroit Visionary

 As a child, Tyree Guyton knew that he was destined to make an impact on society.
 One day his grandfather gave him a paintbrush, and it changed his life forever.
 In 1986 Tyree began using art to transform a two-block stretch of Heidelberg Street, which was suffering from neglect, into a beautiful creative space, using the ruins as his palette.
-Two decades later, the Heidelberg project (www.heidelberg.org) has become world renowned, drawing hundreds of thousands of visitors from all over the world each year.
+Two decades later, The Heidelberg Project has become world renowned, drawing hundreds of thousands of visitors from all over the world each year.
 Tyree says that Heidelberg is a calling, and for 20 years he has devoted himself to the project, demonstrating in the process that art can be a force for transformation and healing.

 Tyree Guyton shared his remarkable story with Jenenne Whitfield the Project’s executive director.